What is Affiliate Marketing? Definition & GuideThe Complete Beginner's Guide to Making Money as an Affiliate Marketer in 2024

 Although one helpful feature of an affiliate plugin is that it lets you make affiliate links look tidier (using your site URL rather than lots of different companies’ URLs and linking styles), you shouldn’t hide the fact that you’re an affiliate.

 In the USA, it’s an FTC legal requirement to disclose that you’re using affiliate links.
-The disclosure should be clear and obvious, not hidden away in tiny text at the bottom of the page.
+The disclosure should be clear, not hidden away in tiny text at the bottom of the page.
 There’s some good guidance here on the Pretty Links blog.

-Here’s one of my own affiliate disclosures, from my popular How to Start a Blog Post:
+Here’s one of my affiliate disclosures from my popular How to Start a Blog Post:

 Disclosure: Please note that some of the links below are affiliate links and at no additional cost to you, I’ll earn a commission.
 When you purchase hosting using my Bluehost affiliate link, they compensate me, which helps make this step-by-step guide to start a blog and make money blogging free of charge to you.
 Know that I only recommend products and services I’ve personally used and stand behind.